 The biblical book of "Acts" is a series of dramatic events.
 We see two plots going on at the same time.
 You could say there is a human-driven plot and a divinely driven one.
 Or you could say that earthly events are being held together by the sovereignty of God the Holy Spirit.

 Consider just a few of the earthly, human-driven events that take place in this narrative.
-Taken by themselves, we'd thing this new faith is doomed:
+Taken by themselves, we'd think this new faith is doomed:

 But the divine intentions and sovereign plan of God to work out the extension of his kingdom are also evident in every single chapter of this book:

-• As the disciples flee from Jerusalem, they find people in the cities they have found refuge in who are willing to hear the gospel message.
+- As the disciples flee from Jerusalem, they find people in the cities where they have found refuge who are willing to hear the gospel message.

 This account of events in the early church can remind us that the everyday sorts of things which we struggle with, or which may seem unconnected or even random, actually do work together for a greater purpose.
 With eyes of faith, we may see them advancing God's grace in our lives and in the lives of those around us.